WISDON TEETH REMOVAL AND CLEANINGS FOR YOUR TEEN UNDER ONE ROOF? YOU GOT US.

 Meet Your Doctor

-Myth: Wisdom teeth only need to be removed when you are in pain.
-Wisdom teeth can cause cavities on adjacent teeth and crowd front teeth after braces if left untreated in a small jaw that can't accomodate them.
+Myth: Wisdom teeth only need to be removed when you are in pain Wisdom teeth can cause cavities on adjacent teeth and crowd front teeth after braces if left untreated in a small jaw that can't accommodate them.

 Whether you are trying to prevent a second round of braces for your teen or have impacted wisdom teeth causing pain, we are here for you.